typesafegithub/github-workflows-kt/docs/index.md

-# GitHub Actions Kotlin DSL
+# Authoring GitHub Actions Workflows in Kotlin instead of YAML

 ## 🧪 Work in progress - "moving fast" phase